Frequently Asked Questions (FAQs)

 How many passengers will I share a vehicle with?

 The number of passengers varies.
 Our comfortable buses can accommodate up to 11 people.
-Due to the coronavirus health crisis, we are social distancing and allowing up to 4 persons on the bus at one time.
-Up to 2 seats can be reserved with each booking.
+Up to 6 seats can be reserved with each booking.

 Where can Flex take me?

 Anywhere in your zone!
-It might be a Metro station, shopping center, office, library, other public facility—or home.
+It might be a transit center, shopping center, office, school, library, other public facility—or home.
 You tell us.

 When is Flex available?